High School Course Planning: Think Rubber Band + Long-Term Plan

 When it comes to high school course planning, students and parents often feel overwhelmed by the choices and expectations.
-The goal should be to create a curriculum that challenges the students while ensuring they remain successful and engaged.
+The goal should be to create a curriculum that challenges the student while ensuring they remain successful and engaged.
 As a high school counselor once told me, “Imagine a rubber band between your hands; as you separate your hands, there is tension.
 We want to plan a curriculum with no slack in the rubber band and some tension left so the student is successful and challenged.”

 Understanding College Expectations